ganeti/ganeti/man/gnt-os.rst

-This command will list detailed information about each OS available in the cluster, including its validity status, the supported API versions, the supported parameters (if any) and their documentations, etc.
+This command will list detailed information about each OS available in the cluster, including its validity status, the supported API versions, the supported parameters and variants (if any), and their documentation, etc.

+Note that this command besides the information about the given OS(es), shows detailed information about the given available/supported OS variant(s), in terms of the modified per-OS hypervisor parameters and the modified per-OS parameters passed to the OS install scripts.

+For the list of the available OSes use **list**.
+Also, see **modify** for a description of how to modify the parameters for a specific operating system.

 MODIFY
 ~~~~~~